curtclifton/timerity/2015-05-09 - cocoaconf pdx/slides.md

 ^ Let’s take a look at this in code.
 This should also be a good example of debugging WatchKit apps.

 ^ [See presenter’s script]

-^ [After demo ask if anyone sees an issue: initial watch read has to be coordinated and we could still be killed in the brief window.
-Possible solution: all callbacks, but would have to wake phone app even to get initial data.
-Too slow?]

 ---